 - Be in prominent and legible characters

-- Name the country where the goods were made or produced
+- Name the country of origin where the goods were made or produced

-- Include a correct and accurate explanation of the goods
+- Include a correct and accurate description of the goods

-If your imported goods do not meet the labelling requirements, it may be seized.
+If your imported goods don’t meet the labelling requirements, they may be seized.

 5. You may have to register certain goods